 However, he continued to work actively as a senior research fellow at Glasgow Royal Infirmary until his 'second retirement' in 1986, 3 years before his death.
 He is most remembered for his landmark studies on the metabolic response to accidental injury, in which the loss of nitrogen (N) was shown to correlate with loss of other intracellular constituents, presumably originating from skeletal muscle.

 A negative N balance, which often peaks several days after trauma in association with an increase in basal metabolic rate, became a hallmark of injury.
 The characterisation of the injury response into an early (ebb phase) and late phase (flow phase) provided a framework for considering catabolism and the development of wasting and its treatment.

 He is remembered annually at the annual congresses of the European Society of Parenteral Nutrition (ESPEN) and the Nutrition Society Winter Conference, when the prestigious Sir David Cuthbertson lectures are delivered.

 The list of previous winners, who have been awarded the Cuthbertson award, as promising young scientists, is a tribute to the legacy he has left behind.

 The Cuthbertson Award has been awarded annually since 1990 as a tribute Sir David Cuthbertson.
 It is awarded to young scientists for excellence in Clinical Nutrition and/or Metabolism research providing an evidence base for clinical practice.

-If you have any queries or would like to find out more, please contact the Society's Conference Manager, Carollina Fernandes.
+If you have any queries or would like to find out more, please contact the Society's Events Officer, Carollina Fernandes.